ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/03-implementing-binary-trees.md

 </div>

-As an example of a tree that stores different information at the leaf and internal nodes, consider the expression tree illustrated by [figure @fig:expression_tree].
+As an example of a tree that stores different information at the leaf and internal nodes, consider the expression tree illustrated by @fig:expression_tree.
 The expression tree
 represents an algebraic expression composed of binary operators such as addition, subtraction, multiplication, and division.
 Internal nodes